ssi-dk/beone-datahub/README.md

     MONGO_CONNECTION = 'mongodb://host.docker.internal:27017/beone?authSource=auth_db'

-The BeONE project will provide a database dump with relevant test data.
+Note that since this change is made in a version-controlled file Git will see it as a code change.
+This is not optimal and will be changed later.

-At least for now, a read-only account for the MongoDB database will be sufficient as BeONE Web App will not write any data to the MongoDB database.
+### Optional: install a tool for viewing MongoDB data
 During the testing process it can sometimes be desirable to be able to view the MongoDB data in another way separate from the web app.
 For this purpose, the MongoDB Compass data viewer can be recommended.
+Please see MongoDB website for hos to download and install MongoDB Compass.

 # A note about PostgreSQL
 BeONE Web App also uses a PostgreSQL database for storing user accounts and other user-related data.
 The PostgreSQL database is provided through the Docker infrastructure, so having a PostgreSQL database is NOT a prerequisite.